-This was originally posted at Group’s Church Volunteer Central (Link discovered broken in 2017)
+This was originally posted at Group’s Church Volunteer Central (Source Link broken)

-On a scale of 1 to 5 (1 being “This needs definite work”… 5 being “We rock at this”) rate your churches greeting and guest services practices:
+On a scale of 1 to 5 (1 being “This needs definite work”… 5 being “We rock at this”) rate your church’s greeting and guest services practices:

 - Our traffic volunteers or shuttle drivers have been coached to know that they are the first representatives of our church and as such should be warm and friendly to everyone.